-Upon parking in the large lot, you are swept away by the beauty of the 24 acres layed out in front of you.
+Upon parking in the large lot, you are swept away by the beauty of the 24 acres laid out in front of you.

 The natural glacial slope of the land leads towards the ocean on one side, while farm-land surrounds the rest.
 In fact, the vineyard itself is a mini-farm of sorts.
 Resident ducks and chickens mow the grass and weeds.
 And they, along with the Northern Rough-Winged Swallows that grace the sky, control the pests naturally.

 You see, 40 Knots is committed to sustainability through continuous certification in Green Tourism.